KurohanaJuri/Teaching-HEIGVD-RES-2020-Labo-HTTPInfra/README.md

 Every 30 seconds our website show a array of random numbers, with data comming from dynamic server.
 It's only work with the reverse proxy because the dynamc server and the static had a different IP and the reverse proxy is here to redirect differents resquests to the correct server.

 ### 2.5 Dynamic reverse proxy configuration

-Our containers can be launch autonomous without any configuration.
-The script in `docker_images` seach the static and dynamic servers IP to pass to the reverse proxy container.
+To build the final step, make sure that all previous container are kill and remove to avoid name conflict (You can use `remove_container.sh` in `docker-images/`).
+Run `build_project.sh` to build our 3 containers, and run `run_project.sh` to start the containers.
+The IPs needed for reverse proxy is added dynmamicly as environement variables.

 ## Bonus

 ### Load Balancing

 The load Balancing is implemented in the branch `fb_laod_balancer`, this branche isn't merge into `master`.
+The script to launche the projet with load balancer is in `run_project_load_lanacer.sh`

 We have 3 contaieners for the static servers and 3 containers for the dynamic servers, the dynamic cluster implements the sticky session.

 We use a template (`config-template-load-balancer.php`) to write the reverse proxy server configuration.